ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

     sudo reboot

-once boot
+once booted

     nvidia-smi

-see you have driver or not, see issue 2 if got purple screen after reboot (especially after update and upgrade)
+to see if you have driver or not, see issue 2 if got purple screen after reboot (especially after update and upgrade)

 ## 1.speaker no sound or keyboard backlight

-If no sound from speaker/keyboard backlight notworking but works fine under windows :
+If no sound from speaker/keyboard backlight notworking but works fine under windows:

 reason: kernel 4.15 does not support hardware